 Why have companies been scrambling to snatch up bankrupt retailers like Forever 21, Brooks Brothers, and Barneys, and in many cases, paying tens – if not hundreds – of millions of dollars to do so?
 Brand recognition – which is directly linked to companies’’ intellectual property rights (namely, their trademarks) – and prime brick-and-mortar real estate is certainly a draw.
-As Authentic Brands Group head Jamie Salter told CNBC this week, he is on the hunt “for crippled businesses with good real estate and international recognition” to add to his swiftly growing portfolio, which consists of Barneys, Forever 21, Aeropostale, and soon Brooks Brothers, among many other fashion/retail properties.
+As Authentic Brands Group head Jamie Salter told CNBC this summer, he is on the hunt “for crippled businesses with good real estate and international recognition” to add to his swiftly growing portfolio, which consists of Barneys, Forever 21, Aeropostale, and Brooks Brothers, among other fashion/retail properties.

-But real estate and intellectual property is only part of the draw.
+But real estate and intellectual property are only part of the draw.
 A driving force that is enticing bidders to put up cash for ailing businesses goes beyond that.
 In many of these big bankruptcy sales, a significant asset that changes hands is a slew of customer data points – from shoppers’ physical addresses and their email addresses to things like demographic characteristics and their purchase histories with that particular company.
 That is what experts say is at stake in a lot of these headline-making acquisitions.

 “Lists are not hard to get, but lists that are connected to a brand that I own, I can’t go buy that as easily,” Ramez Toubassy, brands president with Gordon Brothers, which acquired Laura Ashley in April, told NBC News.
 “You gain tremendous value by having conversations with customers who already have a relationship with that brand.”
 More specifically, “Knowing somebody has bought my product and knowing what they bought and knowing when and why they bought it puts me in a better position to sell them more products.”